MichaelCurrin/code-cookbook/recipes/ci-cd/github-actions/workflows/jekyll/gh-pages-actions.md

 # Actions for GH Pages

-> A selection of Actions which both build a Jekyll site and publish it GH Pages, so you need one action instead of two
+A selection of Actions which both build a Jekyll site and publish it GH Pages.
+So you need one action instead of two.

+## Warning

+As appealing as the idea is to have on Action to handle both sides, it means you get locked into an action which might do too much.
+If you want to change how Jekyll installs or is built or how the publishing is handled, you are limited.

+Compare with the approach where you handle Jekyll alone and then GH Pages alone.
+This means you can swap out the piece you need.
+And it also frees you up to change from Jekyll to another tool and still use the same generic GH Pages deploy flow.

 {% raw %}

 ## Actions